dragonflyoss/community/CONTRIBUTING.md

 * help solve other user's problems;
 * help review other's PR design;
 * help review other's codes in PR;
-* discuss about Dragonfly to make things clearer;
+* discuss Dragonfly to make things clearer;
 * advocate Dragonfly technology beyond GitHub;
 * write blogs on Dragonfly and so on.